Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 #### `invite_claimer_step` command

-This invited command, along with `invite_claimer_step`, is the main route used to establish a secure channel between both peers.
+This invited command, along with `invite_greeter_step`, is the main route used to establish a secure channel between both peers.

 It is used by the claimer to submit the data for a given step.
 The step is identified by:
 - the provided greeter